jlorencelim/bakery_scaffold/README.md

 # Instructions

 Add the following item to your Dashboard products and complete the provided "order.html" form to include a Client checkout integration.
 Have the cancel URL return back to order form, and have the success URL direct the customer to order_success.html.

 Pass the checkout sesssion id to the order_success.html file.

-Dashboard Product:
+## Dashboard Product
 One time purchase product
 Product Name: Cupcake

-SKU:
+SKU: TBD
 Name: Chocolate cupcake
 Currency: USD
 Amount: $3.25